Sex Addiction: A Real Problem

 Drug-Resistant Gonorrhea

-Gonorrhea is a bacterial infection, caused by the Neisseria gonorrhoeae bacterium species.
-This bacterial infection is transmitted through sexual intercourse and tends to cause infection in moist and warm regions in the patient’s body.
+Gonorrhea is a bacterial infection caused by the Neisseria gonorrhoeae bacterium.
+This bacterial infection is transmitted through sexual intercourse and tends to cause infection in moist and warm regions of the patient’s body.
 Gonorrhea infections are often found in the eyes, the urethra, the throat, the vagina, the anus, and the female reproductive tract.

 Some studies have found that a vaccine known as Bexsero, originally developed to assist in the prevention of meningitis, might also be useful in protecting against Gonorrhea infection.